MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 ---
 title: Identity and Access Management for SaaS Workloads on Azure
-description: Learn about the identity platform considerations for SaaS workloads.
+description: Get recommendations for identity and access management for SaaS workloads on Azure.
 author: landonpierce
 ms.author: landonpierce
 ms.date: 11/01/2024